yeyomuri/Dispensador_mascotas/README.md

-Dispensador para mascotas.
+A new Flutter application for android The app is capable to connect with arduio through Bluetooth and send commands (amount of food) associated with a scheduled time from the flutter app

+Pet dispenser

-Dispensador de comida para mascotas utilizando flutter, arduino y bluetooth.
+Pet food dispenser using flutter, arduino and bluetooth.

-Lista de requerimientos para el programa arduino.
+List of requirements for the arduino program.

 .
-Microcontrolador (esp, arduino board, etc).
+Microcontroller (esp, arduino board, etc).

 .
-Modulo RTC independiente.
+Independent RTC module.

 .
-Controlador motor paso a paso.
+Stepper motor driver.

 .
-Motor paso a paso.
+Stepper motor.